cover main news cv research data public teaching ENJL

 Postdoctoral researchers and senior personnel:

-Andrey Vayner, postdoctoral researcher (PhD from UCSD, 2019), 2019 - 2024; observations of quasar-driven winds, especially at high redshifts; our papers, now postdoctoral fellow at Caltech
+Andrey Vayner (PhD from UCSD, 2019), postdoctoral researcher 2019 - 2024; observations of quasar-driven winds, especially at high redshifts; our papers, now postdoctoral fellow at Caltech

 Rogemar Riffel, Associate Professor at Universidade Federal de Santa Maria, sabbatical visitor 2019-2020, supermassive black holes and feedback from active nuclei.
 We have many papers and projects in collaboration, here is an interesting paper on how to identify active galaxies with molecular outflows